 ARTICLE THREE: OFFICERS

 Section 1.
 President.
 The President of the Board shall be elected by a majority of the Board members.
 The President shall be elected from the Board membership for a term of two years.
-The President may succeed himself or herself.
+The President may succeed himself or herself, but may not serve more than two consecutive full terms.
 The election of the President shall be by a recorded vote.

 The President shall preside over meetings of the Board, and shall have all powers and duties as necessary to fulfill the role of chief executive of the Board and its presiding officer and as may be, from time to time, conferred or prescribed by the Board.
 The President shall exercise supervision and direction over the Board's goals and affairs and discharge all duties generally pertaining to such office as the executive head of an organization of this character, subject to the control of the Board members.
 The President shall appoint members of the Board to serve on standing committees and appoint special committees with non-Board members as deemed necessary.